This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Also, the roti is as delicious as I would’ve hoped, being that the owner, Abdue Hill, has spent two decades perfecting it.
 The man apparently never sleeps, as he makes the next day’s roti dough at home in the evenings and early mornings.

 The food truck is a wonderful spot to visit for lunch, where you can get roti variations like chicken, goat, and vegetable.
-I have a feeling it’ll be a place I visit on every trip.
+No one should visit the Caribbean without trying roti, and this has become a place I try to visit on every trip.

 Closed Sundays